segmentstream-com/segmentstream-com.github.io/_docs/datasources/yandex-market.md

 ## Available reports

-SegmentStream allows to import the following reports from Yandex.Direct.
+SegmentStream allows to import the following reports from Yandex.Market.

 ### Campaign performance